 What is required to pass the citizenAID First Aid course?

 Throughout the course, the delegates will be observed by the trainer and will have to complete a range of informal assessments.
 The delegate will also have to complete a practical session in which they must display the skills they have learned.
 Delegates must be at least 14 years of age to attend the training.
 The Ofqual regulated certificate is valid for 3 years.

 How to use DRABC – The Primary Survey

-Upon encountering a casualty it is important to measure what level of first aid needs to be administered. the primary survey is used to fathom this.
+Upon finding a casualty it is important to judge what level of first aid needs to be administered.
+A first aider uses the primary survey to fathom this.
 Find out more about the procedure here.